jinglinstella/tournest/readme.md

 # Tournest
-A tour booking platform that allows users to register an account, view tour descriptions, and place orders.
+A tour booking platform that allows users to register an account, view tour descriptions, write reviews, place orders and more.
 A user can be either a regular user or an admin.
 ## Features
 - [x] Create an account
 - [x] Sign in and Sign out